bgofish/LFS_FPNav_Plugin/README.md

 All settings are adjusted live in the **FP Nav** panel and saved manually to `FPN_settings.json` in the plugin folder:

+Important - there is a current BUG that the settings are being ignored on load so press: Settings [Load] to load your settings !

 | Setting | Default | Description |
 |---------|---------|-------------|
 | Movement step | `0.25 m` | World units moved per forward/backward key press |